Isabel Sanford: Death

 In September 2003, Sanford underwent preventive surgery on her carotid artery.
 In the ensuing months, her health steadily declined.
-She was hospitalized at Cedars-Sinai Medical Center on July 4, 2004, where she died five days later—a month before her 87th birthday.
+She was hospitalized at Cedars-Sinai Medical Center on July 4, 2004, where she died five days later at the age of 86.
 Her publicist attributed it to unspecified natural causes.
 She was interred at Forest Lawn Memorial Park, Hollywood Hills in Los Angeles.
 For her contribution to the television industry, Isabel Sanford has a star on the Hollywood Walk of Fame located at 7080 Hollywood Boulevard.